(732) 520-8877

 Challenge 2: Confusion Over Payer-Specific Requirements

-Each insurance payer has unique rules for claim submissions.
-These include accepted codes, modifiers, documentation requirements, submission formats, and deadlines.
-Staying updated with multiple payer policies is overwhelming for billing staff, especially when payers frequently update their guidelines.
+Every insurance payer has unique claim submission rules, including codes, modifiers, documentation needs, and deadlines.
+Staying updated across multiple payers is overwhelming for billing staff.

 Solution: Use a Smart Rules Engine